Ayushgupta015/Background-Color-Change/README.md

 In this project we create a background color changer.which allow the user to change the background color.

-##Tech Used
+## Tech Used

--HTML
+- HTML
--CSS
+- CSS
--JavaScript using document object model
+- JavaScript using document object model